 It is windproof and, of course, highly breathable as we mentioned above due to its numerous pores.

 Waterproof Rating and Performance

 When determining a fabric’s ability to resist water, the water column rating is used.
-For fully waterproof fabrics, a rating of at least 10000mm is required and, of course, the higher the rating, the more water-resistant is the fabric.
+For fully waterproof fabrics, a rating of at least 10000mm is required, and, of course, the higher the rating, the more water-resistant the fabric.

 Gore-Tex, on the other hand, starts at 28.000mm and goes way beyond that.
 The fabric is also coated with a DWR finish that further helps with not only resisting water but also repelling it.

-While both fabrics are water-repellent and waterproof, over long-term wear and through consistent washing, Gore-Tex is a lot more capable to withstand heavy raining and snowfall.
+While both fabrics are water-repellent and waterproof, over long-term wear and through consistent washing, Gore-Tex is a lot more capable to withstand heavy rain and snowfall.

 When looking at a waterproof fabric that claims to be high-performance, breathability is a very important factor that needs to be taken into consideration, as it is often what makes or breaks the performance of jackets.

 As a point of reference, any jacket that you intend to wear on sports where you will for sure sweat, must have a breathability rating of at least 15.000 g/m2/24h.

 Pertex Shield+ has a breathability rating of 20.000 g/m2/24h, whereas Gore-Tex ranges from 17.000 to 25.000 g/m2/24h.

 As you can see, they are both considered highly breathable fabrics, so which one is better in this regard?
 Depending on what variant of Gore-Tex you are looking at, the answer to this depends.
 However, overall, Gore-Tex is regarded as one of the best breathable fabrics.